 I have some news… I have a new job!

 I’ve been interviewing with a global management consultancy since December, and I found out in January that I had the job in their European operation.
 I’ll still be working in marketing, but this time there won’t necessarily be a medical aspect to it.
-I’ve been working my notice period since then, and last Friday was my last day at Dr Morton’s.
+I’ve been working my notice period since then, and last Friday was my last day at the start up.

 My colleagues gave me the sweetest card and some incredibly thoughtful parting gifts: a bottle of Sekt, a little bottle of prosecco that I said I liked the look of months ago, and an anthology of Jane Austen novels (they know me too well!)